-No doubt, preparing a documentation is an asset.
+No doubt, preparing the documentation is an asset.
 Let’s dwell on the aspect of documentation for projects and understand the nuances of making one.

 Highlighting the Benefits of Documentation

-The whole fundamental of documentation revolves around the importance it embarks on a team, project, and organisation as a whole for utilizing company resources efficiently.
-Documentation ensures every step we follow is viable, profitable and risk-averse.
+The whole fundamental of documentation revolves around the importance it embarks on a team, project, and organization as a whole for utilizing company resources efficiently.
+Documentation ensures every step we follow is viable, profitable, and risk-averse.

 It is for everyone to use, in context, to bring collaborative efforts in the right direction.
 Thus, channelizing towards productivity.